SFSU-YDiOS/YouDescribe-iOS/README.md

-# YDiOSViewer
+# YouDescribe-iOS

-YouDescribe viewer app prototype for iOS
+YouDescribe viewer and recorder for iOS